Thomas Beltrame

 College of Science and Engineering

-Thomas is currently pursuing a Doctoral degree at Flinders University, investigating the intersection between rehabilitation, music therapy and virtual reality.
+Thomas is currently pursuing a Doctoral degree within the Medical Device Research Institute (MDRI), College of Science and Engineering, Flinders University.
+He is investigating the intersection between rehabilitation, neurologic music-based mirror therapy and virtual reality.
 He has also been expanding his machine learning and software engineering skills as a Data Scientist at Aurizn, where Thomas has worked since completing his master’s degree in Biomedical Engineering (First Class).

 Thomas’ professional experience includes designing artificially intelligent solutions for agricultural, construction, mining, and defence applications.
 His project experience includes assistive musical instrument and facial recognition algorithm development, and motion capture analysis.